syncany/syncany/README.md

 - Cryptography / Encryption: [MultiCipherOutputStream.java](https://github.com/binwiederhier/syncany/blob/15efd1df039253a3884dea36ca21f58628b32c04/src/org/syncany/crypto/MultiCipherOutputStream.java), [CipherSpec.java](https://github.com/binwiederhier/syncany/blob/15efd1df039253a3884dea36ca21f58628b32c04/src/org/syncany/crypto/CipherSpec.java), [CipherSession.java](https://github.com/binwiederhier/syncany/blob/15efd1df039253a3884dea36ca21f58628b32c04/src/org/syncany/crypto/CipherSession.java)

-Build and installation
+Build and test Syncany
 ----------------------

 **Requirements**: Syncany is based on Java 7, so you need that installed.
-We use Ivy for dependency management, and Ant as a build tool.
-If you have those things, it should be pretty easy.
+We use Gradle for dependency management and as build tool.
+Gradle does all the dependency magic.
+It should work out of the box.

-**1. Install requirements, checkout code and build**
+**1. Checkout code and build**

-        apt-get install git ivy ant
         git clone http://github.com/binwiederhier/syncany
         cd syncany
-        ant

-**2. Install on your system, as 'root' (Linux) or 'Administrator' (Windows)**

-        ant install

-If you do not want to permanently install Syncany on your system, but just try it out, you can use `ant fakeinstall` to only link to the current folder.
+        ./gradlew installApp         (on Linux / Mac OS) gradlew installApp            (on Windows)

+This compiles and installs the Syncany command line client to `syncany-cli/build/install/syncany-cli`.
+You can run it from there.

+**2. Install command line client (to run `syncany` from anywhere)**

+To be able to run `syncany` (or short: `sy`) from anywhere, you can install a symbolic link on your system.
+On Linux, the link is placed in `/usr/local/bin`, on Windows, a batch file is placed in `C:\Windows`.
+To do this, run the following commands:

+*On Linux / Mac OS:*

+        sudo ./gradlew fakeinstall   (on Linux / Mac OS)

+*On Windows:*
+  - Click *Start*, type `cmd`, and then press CTRL+SHIFT+ENTER.
+If a warning appear, click *Yes*.
+  - In the command box, `cd` to your checkout directory and run `gradlew fakeinstall`

+Please note: There is no easy way to permanently install Syncany on your system, yet.
+We're working on an installer for Windows, and packages for Linux.

 **3. Run it!**

         syncany --help

-On Windows, it is necessary to open a new terminal window to be able to call the `syncany` command.
-Linux additionally allows you to use `sy` instead of `syncany` as an abbreviation.

 Sample usage
 ------------

 Usage is pretty similar to a version control system.
 If you have used Git or SVN, it should feel a lot alike.

 **1. Initialize a local directory**